Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 <img src="docs/add-recipe.jpg">

 ### Nutritions page
 Currently, the nutritions page will show the nutrition of the ingredient that lead to it, but is not connected to any databases.
+This means our label is currently empty.
 <img src="docs/nutrition.jpg">

 ## Milestones